Article

 Every employee in the US is entitled to time off.
 However, paid time off, such as paid annual leave, sick leave, or public holidays, is usually a matter of the employment contract between the employer and the employee, rather than a matter of law.

 Although most employers offer some kind of a PTO policy, the Department of Labor doesn’t demand that they have one.
 There is no legislation within the Fair Labor Standards Act (FLSA) that requires an employer to pay their workers for the time when they’re not working.
-This is not the case in Europe, for example, when employers typically must provide around 21 days off for their employees during one calendar year.
+This is not the case in Europe, for example, where employers typically must provide around 21 days off for their employees during one calendar year.

 However, full-time employees usually get their share of paid holidays along with other perks that come with working for an employer, such as paid health insurance, social security, and other taxes that a contractor needs to cover on their own.